Types of settings to use:

 50mm f:1.4 general shooting/low light

-With all the zoom lens out there the possibility are endless..
+With all the zoom lens out there, the possibilities are endless

 Lightweight VS application

-the more sturdy the tripod will need to be...
+The bigger the lens size and weight, the more sturdy the tripod will need to be

 A good camera bag is important..